AUsfy/StorageFileUploader/README.md

 # StorageFileUploader

 Simple .NET 5 console application to upload files to storage.
 The application can be used directly once downloaded and copied, you don't need to install anything.
-Can be used on any OS (Windows, linux..).
+The application is cross-plateform.

 ## How to use StorageFileUploader: